 But the most valuable comes from plate 77, which was issued in 1863.
 But what was so special about plate 77?
 Well, the test sheets came out with imperfections and the perforations didn’t line up properly.
 Although millions were printed, most ended up being destroyed.
 However, some still managed to end up in circulation.

-It has been confirmed that there are four mint condition Penny Reds and five stamps that have been used – although some have not been seen for a long time.
+It has been confirmed that four mint condition Penny Reds and five stamps have been used – although some have not been seen for a long time.

 Estimated value: £550,000

 Edward VII 6d Pale Dull Purple – 1904